-This software programmed an osteoarthritis patient simulator for iPad, incorporating a range of patient types to probe on potential opportunities for their product across the patient journey.
-Rich media such as radiographs were included in the simulation to add realism and stimulate deeper discussion.
+InTask programmed an osteoarthritis patient simulator for the iPad, incorporating a range of patient types to uncover potential opportunities for their product throughout the patient journey.
+Rich media, such as radiographs, were included in the simulation to add realism and stimulate deeper discussion.

-The InTask Patient Simulation app has three highlights:
+The InTask Patient Simulation app has four key capabilities:

 - It allows the interviewer to employ cognitive interviewing techniques (also known as “think out loud”)